michaelsprintson/me.nu/README.md

 # *Me.nu*

 *Me.nu is a web application optimized for mobile platforms that creates individually-tailored menus.
-It uses Yelp, Google Reviews, and user-specific preferences to determine the perfect recommendations for me n you.*
+It uses Yelp, Google Reviews, and user-specific preferences to determine the perfect recommendations for me n you.* Me.nu won first place overall at HackRice 9!

 ## Features
 * Uses Google Vision API's Optical Character Recognition to parse a menu